[*] Certain information in this document has been omitted from this exhibit because it is both (i) not material and (ii) would be competitively

 employees or agents of LICENSOR.

 15.4.
 Patent Marking.
-COMPANY shall mark Licensed Products Sold in the United States with United
+COMPANY shall xxxx Licensed Products Sold in the United States with United

 States patent numbers.
 Licensed Products manufactured or Sold in other countries shall be marked in compliance with the intellectual property laws in force in such foreign countries.